 The Jim Thompson Thai Silk Company from Thailand is a well-known Asian brand with great potential to become a strong international lifestyle brand.
 Known for its silk fabrics, apparel, accessories and lately home furnishings, it is one of the few brands praised by the Thai Royalty, celebrities and the discriminating public for its quality, designs and Asian sensibility.
 From the time it was established in 1951 by Jim Thompson, an American soldier settled in Thailand, the brand has steadily strengthened its reputation.

-The company operates 32 retail stores in Thailand, 3 in Malaysia and 2 in Singapore.
-Jim Thompson has showrooms in Paris, Munich, Atlanta and it plans to open one in London in 2015.
-Jim Thompson has established a strong name for itself locally and regionally with more than US$100 million in sales across the group.
-The company employs 2,433 people across its operations, and the brand is present in more than 40 countries globally.
+The company operates 24 retail stores in Thailand and 2 in Singapore.
+Jim Thompson has showrooms all over the world, including USA and Canada, Europe (Paris, Munich, Italy, London, etc.), Asia (China, Russia, South Korea, Japan, Malaysia, Philippines, Indonesia, Hong Kong, Taiwan, etc.), UAE, Middle East and Oceania (Australia and New Zealand).
+Jim Thompson has established a strong name for itself locally, regionally and globally with more than USD 100 million in sales across the group.
+The company employs over 3,000 people across its operations, and the brand is present in more than 40 countries globally.

 When Jim Thompson resigned from the American armed forces and decided to settle down in Thailand, he spent much of his time initially travelling around it, particularly the northeast region.
 He became fascinated with the pervasive rural Thai silk cottage industry, which flourished as most village families had traditional hand looms under their houses where cloth was woven locally for their personal clothing.
 Jim Thompson astutely realized the potential for bringing Thai silk to international attention and acclaim, and to an honored place on the international fabric stage.
 He took the initiative to “go international” by standardization of the silk woven through the use of chemical dyes.
 He used his acute sense of style to adapt traditional Thai designs and color schemes to international tastes.